 Washington is a beautiful state.
 It is lush and green; brimming with life.
 And there’s a reason for it.
 Washington is the rainiest place I have ever lived (recall that before this, I was in the high desert of Northern Arizona).
 There is a price for beauty — months of drizzle interspersed with torrential downpours.

 This weekend, I was lucky to visit the Skagit Valley Tulip Festival, an annual celebration of Western Washington’s tulip farms, which are some of the largest outside of the Netherlands.
 Four of us trekked north, beyond Seattle to the pastoral lands of the Skagit Valley.
 Tractor dealerships and sleepy towns were nestled on the banks of winding rivers.
 We finally arrived in the fields outside of Mount Vernon at the famous RoozenGaarde gardens.
 Acres and acres of pastel flowers lay before us, so of course, the valley welcomed us with a cloudburst.
 The flowers were nice, but it was clear that the season was drawing to a close and much of the former glory had dimmed.
-Much of the land around of was fallow.
+Much of the land around it was fallow.
 Many rows of tulips had already been cut down.
 And it was pouring on us.
 We quickly snapped our photos.